The USDA Guaranteed Home Loan Program in Montville is backed by the USDA – the United States Department of Agriculture.

 The first requirement is that you cannot be a current homeowner.

-If you already own your home but are planning to sell it, then you are still eligible in Millburn!
+If you already own your home but are planning to sell it, then you are still eligible in Montville!
 You just need to have your existing home soldBEFORE we can close the loan for your new home.

 The next requirement is that your total annual household income cannot exceed the limits set by the USDA.

 These income limits are based on market area and family size.

 Another requirement is that you cannot have defaulted on a USDA loan in the past.

 This means that if you’ve had a past USDA loan that has gone in to foreclosure, you unfortunately aren’t eligible.

 How to take advantage of USDA Loans in NJ: